The cantaloupe or muskmelon is a tender, warm-weather plant. Cantaloupes grow best in very warm to hot weather.

 - Make sure the vertical support is well anchored.
 Heavy fruits can tip a trellis late in the season.

-- Space melons at the base of a vertical support 12 inches apart.
+- Space melons at the base of vertical supports 12 inches apart.

-- Train vines up supports with elastic horticultural tape.
+- Train vines up a trellis or other support with elastic horticultural tape.

 - Melon plants can grow up to 8 feet tall and wide or more.

 - Most melon vines will support the weight of a melon, but you can use garden netting tied to the support to support melons.

 - Melons grown on vertical supports will get full sun exposure and good air circulation which can help prevent fungal diseases.

 - Melons are usually too large to grow in containers.